 - 1 tsp baking soda

 - ¾ tsp salt

-- Preheat oven to 350 Degrees and grease loaf pan.
+- Preheat oven to 350 Degrees and grease 2 loaf pans.

-- Using a stand or hand mixer, cream the butter and sugar together until smooth and creamy.
+- Using a stand or hand mixer, cream the oil and sugar together until smooth and creamy.

 - Add eggs in one at a time, and mix until smooth.

-- Now add water and pumpkin puree, and continue mixing until combined.
+- Now add pumpkin puree, and continue mixing until combined.

-- Fold walnuts into the batter, and pour into greased loaf pan.
+- Fold walnuts or chocolate chips into the batter, and pour into greased loaf pans.

 - Option to top with pumpkin seeds.